Madankapoor/templated-segment-tree/README.md

 The implementation provided has the following runtimes.
  * Constructing a segment tree - O(n)
  * Querying for the aggregate in a range - O(log n)
- * Updating all elements of a range to a value - O(log n)
+ * Overwriting all elements of a range to a value - O(log n)

 Range updates are made possible in O(log n) time using a method called lazy propagation.